 In a similar way to dependence, addiction is characterized by the brain adapting to prolonged use of a substance.
 It usually starts as a casual and enjoyable activity.
 But, as the person uses more and more, it becomes more of a necessity than something enjoyable and casual.

 In some instances, as the subject’s tolerance and dependency grow, achieving a high can become more difficult.
 This leads to huge doses of the drugs being taken.
 Drug overdose is the leading cause of accidental death in America today.

-How Do You Treat Dependence and Addiction?
+How Do You Treat Drug Addiction vs Drug Dependence?

 Though they are two different concepts, dependence is, in many ways, a precursor to addiction.
 As the body becomes tolerant and eventually dependent on a substance, the mind follows.
 Addicts are usually dependent on drugs, but dependents aren’t always addicts.